RBEllison/DATA-4319/README.md

 # Tech and Framework Used
+- R
-- Skill 1
+- Markdown
-- Skill 2
+- Python

 # Features
 Stuff about features